vmlaker/hello-websocket/README.rst

 There are three separate programs that need to be running:

-#. *mapper* - a local socket server that keeps the current captured
+#. *mapper* - a lightweight server that keeps the current captured
    image in memory and serves it to multiple local clients.
 #. *recorder* - webcam capture process that feeds the *mapper*.
 #. *server* - the Tornado server which reads current image from